 We think of New York, and we think of Wall Street and financial giants.
 The business culture is not something that changes overnight, so you should not be the one “breaking the ice” in a new industry – not when your financial future and the security of your family are at stake.

-There are six key factors which make a city attractive for industry.
-The tech industry, no matter how flexible and adaptable it may seem, is not different from others.
+Six key factors make a city attractive for industry.
+No matter how flexible and adaptable it may seem, the tech industry is not different from others.

 A tech startup, like a sapling, needs to be planted in the right environment to thrive.

 Thus, the six factors which determine the degree of attractiveness of a city for tech startups are:

 Beyond the business culture, a city needs to be open to welcoming newcomers and facilitating their integration into the socio-economic environment.
 Its local regulations for new businesses need to be pervasive enough for someone without too much prior experience or large capital available to meet them.

 How much money circulates in the city?
 Are there business hubs, incubators for the startup, angel investors, and venture capital sources?
 Without a constant balance between startups and potential investors, a new business will not thrive.

 Will a new business be a lone wolf or a sheep crammed in a too-tight pen?
 Too little and too high a density of startups does not represent a propitious environment for a new tech startup.
 The golden mean is always preferable: enough thriving startups to make the city attractive, but with enough room for new ones.

 4. Human resources

 A successful startup will not be a startup forever.
 Soon it will grow into a company that needs talented and professional employees.